whowell1/whowell1github.io/content/en/blog/Exploring_DFIR_at_Scale.md

 tags: ["Elk, DFIR, DFIR at scale"]
 thumbnail: https://upload.wikimedia.org/wikipedia/commons/thumb/7/73/Jasper.Wapiti-Hirsch.P1033401.jpg/800px-Jasper.Wapiti-Hirsch.P1033401.jpg
 ---
 One major challenge DFIR analysts face is analyzing infected machines at scale.
-Imagine there are four infected hosts.
-For the sake of this example, let's say an analyst needs to review artifacts like the NTUSER.DAT file, browser history, and multiple event logs.
-An analyst can use traditional tools like grep, PhiSearch, or Timeline Explorer can help sift through common artifacts, but manually combing through each log files with these tools is time-consuming and traditional tools do not have a visual aid.
+Imagine four compromised hosts.
+For this example, an analyst needs to review artifacts like the NTUSER.DAT file, browser history, and various Windows event logs.

+Traditional tools like grep, PhiSearch, or Timeline Explorer can help sift through these artifacts, but manually combing through each file is time-consuming.
+These tools also lack visual aids, which can slow down analysis and make pattern recognition harder.

-When a colleague suggested SOF-ELK as a solution, it immediately stood out as a perfect fit.
-[SOF-ELK](https://github.com/philhagen/sof-elk), created by Phil Hagen, is a forensic tool designed to streamline and accelerate log analysis and digital forensic investigations.
-It leverages the power of Elasticsearch, Logstash, and Kibana to provide an intuitive and efficient analysis.
-This implementation is dockerized, making it well-suited for resource-constrained environments.
+When a colleague suggested SOF-ELK, it immediately stood out as a great solution.
+Created by Phil Hagen, SOF-ELK is a forensic-focused tool built to streamline and accelerate log analysis.
+It leverages the ELK stack (Elasticsearch, Logstash, and Kibana) to provide an intuitive and powerful interface for analyzing forensic data.
+Best of all, it’s dockerized—making it ideal for running in resource-constrained environments.

  **Tools Used**

-- Podman and podman desktop
+- Podman & Podman Desktop
 - docker-elk
-- homebrew (package manager for Mac)
+- Homebrew (Mac package manager)

 **Explaination of tool choices**

-I wanted this to be a quick, free and easy step up that is compatiable with different operating systems.
-Podman is a free, open source alternative and most of the commands mirror docker.
+I wanted a quick, free, and easy setup that’s compatible across different operating systems.
+Podman is a free, open-source alternative to Docker, and most commands are Docker-compatible.

-This verison of docker-elk using elastic version 7, that is easier to set up.
-These artifacts will only be used locally for analysis so additional security features that comes with verison 8 is optional.
+This version of docker-elk uses Elasticsearch 7, which is simpler to set up compared to version 8.
+Since these artifacts will be analyzed locally, the advanced security features in version 8 aren't necessary for this use case.

 **Things to keep in mind**

-The container that runs kibana, elastic search, and logstash need to have enough memory to run.
-Otherwise one of the dependencies will be killed.
+Resource Usage: The containers running Kibana, Elasticsearch, and Logstash require enough memory.
+If resources are tight, one of the services may fail to start.

-Figuring out what logs to ingest will be important too.
-The logs will have to be mapped to elastic search schema.
-Part 2 will have some demo logs from Crowdstrike that will be converted to elasic search schema for a good visual aid.
+Log Mapping: Deciding what logs to ingest is important.
+These logs need to be mapped to the correct Elasticsearch schema.
+In Part 2, we’ll take sample logs from CrowdStrike and show how to convert them for ingestion and visualization.

 **Installation steps**